omarreis/vsop2013/planetfun/README.md

 * Save binary binary file VSOP2013.p2000.bin.
 Do *not* use binary files from original FTP repository.
 Binary files for this app use a different custom format.
 * Deploy file VSOP2013.p2000.bin with PlanetFun app.

+There is a scale factor between astronomical units and the app's 3D world:   1.0 AU = 10.0 3D units
+i.e. Earth orbit radius is ~around~ 10.0 3D-world-units

 # Planet textures

 PlanetFun sources are *almost ready* to compile.
 Planet 3D texture images are *not* included in this repository.